kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.batchSession.clear(onSuccess, onFail)`

-Clears the whole batch session data and sets it to an empty object
+Clears the whole Batch Session data and sets it to an empty object

 * _@param {optional callback} onSuccess_ - Function to be called if this patch was successfully applied on the server and the client side
 * _@param {optional callback} onError_ - Function to be called if this patch failed